 Hey everyone!
 Below is an update from our beloved Father Bosco on the state of the Kassie Braun Memorial Schools in Abakiliki, Nigeria, as well as some amazing photos.
 We want to thank every single one of you for all of your support these past three and a half years, and we look forward to many more.
 We wouldn't be here without you and appreciate any and all donations, as they go directly to building the school.

-All though we have made a ton of progress, the school has a long way to go, but we are very happy with Fr Bosco, all of the Sister's, and the local community for their hard work to make this school a dream come true.
+Although we have made a ton of progress, the school has a long way to go, but we are very grateful for Fr Bosco, all of the Sister's, and the local community for their hard work in making this school a dream come true.
 Happy Valentines Day!

 "Back in Nigeria, Sr Faustina, the school president is doing a great job inculcating the spirit of Kassie Braun Memorial Schools to our staff and students.
 She reminds them every day about our need to give in service because we have freely received.
 She was in Charleston in December and went home with a laptop and computer for the school.

 Structural progress: As I mentioned in our last two meetings, the classroom building was beginning to compromise to rain and the elements, hence the necessity to complete the blockwork and put Tin roof over it.
 This is no small project especially as the cost of building materials like steel and cement had doubled in price.
 I wish to share with us some updates.

 We bought three trailer loads of cement that I believe will complete the decking of the second floor and level off the third floor.
 Out challenge after that will be wood and Tin roofing.
 I am sure that when we get there, hopefully sometime in March, God will provide the means.

 We have also gone ahead to raise the security walls of the property and add some electric raise wires.

 We started the landscaping of the whole property; we graded the soccer pitch, the school entrance, the teacher's residence, etc.